Guidelines for departments

 - Blackboard experience, e.g. "must be familiar with Blackboard and MS Teams or be able to acquire knowledge through training".

-- If there is an expectation that Graduate and Teaching Assistants may be required to be on campus to support class activities (e.g. for lab demonstrations), the posting should clearly identify and describe such duties.
+- If there is an expectation that Graduate and Teaching Assistants may be required to be on campus to support class activities, the posting should clearly identify and describe such duties.

 - Any GA/TA positions with duties that may involve face-to-face responsibilities must be clearly identified and described on the GA/TA postings.

-All contracts are to be submitted by the AAU via the new GA/TA workflow - review the detailed instructions for departments.
+After contracts have been prepared and completed, all contracts are to be submitted by the AAU via the new GA/TA workflow - review the detailed contract submission instructions for departments.

 In addition to the GA or TA contract ("Notice of appointment"), Form 1 must be completed for each GA or TA appointment prior to commencement of the duties (article 12:06 of the GA/TA Collective agreement) and kept on file in the department.